gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 ## Data Types

-Variables can contain values of specific types within R. The six **data types** that R uses include:
+Variables can contain values of specific types within R. The **data types** that R uses include:

 * `"numeric"` for any numerical value, including whole numbers and decimals.